Our Process, Credentials, and 3-Year Warranty

 Licensed & Insured

-We operate as a Connecticut residential painting company with proper coverage and site standards.
-That protects the homeowner, the property, and the project especially when ladders, prep work, and multi-day schedules are involved.
+Junior's is a fully licensed and insured Connecticut residential painting company, EPA RRP-certified for lead-safe work in pre-1978 homes.
+Our coverage protects the homeowner, the property, and the project, especially when ladders, multi-day schedules, and prep-heavy work are involved.

 Written Scope